 Audience Question: On average how long does it take to get a response from a social media warrant?

-Amy Taylor: Actually it’s fairly quick.
-I believe usually once a warrant has been executed, so you’ve given a warrant, they have 10 days to respond to that warrant.
+Amy Taylor: Actually, it’s fairly quick.
+I believe usually once a warrant has been executed, so you’ve served a warrant, they have 10 days to respond to that warrant.
 They, in some cases, may ask you for something more.
 They have to at least respond to the warrant usually within about 10 days.
-(Michelle: Inaudible)

 You also have to do, I believe it’s in the handout, you need to have your district attorney, your commonwealth attorney have to file with the social media company that it is sealed so they don’t alert the suspects that you are accessing their information.
 Remember to do that.

 Audience Question: Why is using drones so different than actually using planes for doing the flyovers?
 You talked a little bit about that that there were some issues there.
 Could you kind of expand on that a little bit?

 Michelle Welch: I’ve cited the jurisprudence in the webinar and the difference is you have the expectation of privacy at a certain level above your house.
 A state plane is going to be flying at an altitude that other planes should be flying.
 You don’t have any kind of expectations of privacy.
 For drones, basically, the question that we pose is can we take this drone and fly it over one’s property and look in their window.
 That’s an invasion of privacy, right?
 That’s a constitutionally protected right.
 So, no, you can’t do that.
 Drones they fly at an altitude that from the case law they say there’s an expectation of privacy.
 You may be in a state that things are perfectly fine.
 To be sure, look at your own case law.
 I’m just not comfortable allowing someone to do that yet.
 I think we’ll get there because everyone’s got a drone now.
 I think it’s a bright new world and you need to be careful with that technology.